Why switch broadband provider?

-Some broadband providers offer better deals or cashback if you get your deal directly from them – so check broadband providers’ websites too.
+Some providers offer better deals or cashback if you get your deal direct from them.
+So check broadband providers’ websites too.

-After looking around at deals online, you could call your existing broadband provider before leaving.
-They may offer you a better deal to persuade you to stay.
+After looking at deals online, you could call your existing broadband provider.
+They may offer you a better deal to get you to stay.

-Almost all UK broadband services (for example, BT, Sky, Plusnet, EE, and TalkTalk) use the Openreach network.
+Most UK broadband services (like BT, Sky, Plusnet, EE, and TalkTalk) use the Openreach network.

-This means switching can be done fairly easily as some of the same equipment is used.
+This means you can switch more easily as they use some of the same equipment.

 The key exception is Virgin Media which has its own network.
-This means switching to or from Virgin Media involves a different process.
+This means switching to or from Virgin Media has a different process.

-Smaller alternative networks include CityFibre, Gigaclear and Hyperoptic, but these only cover some parts of the UK.
+Smaller networks include CityFibre, Gigaclear and Hyperoptic.
+But these only cover some parts of the UK.

 The main exception to this is if you’re moving house to a different telephone exchange area.

 If you’re switching a bundle that includes a TV service, you’ll need to give up your old TV box.
-You’ll be given a new one by your new supplier.
+Your new supplier will give you a new one.

-This could mean losing access to TV shows recorded on the old box – so make sure you’re happy with this before going ahead with the switch.
+This could mean losing access to TV shows recorded on the old box.
+So make sure you’re happy with this before the switch.

 Switching between Openreach providers

-If you're switching between providers which use the Openreach network, contact your new provider to tell them you’d like to switch to their service.
+If you're switching to another Openreach provider, contact your new one to tell them you’d like to switch to them.

 clicking on a link on a price comparison site